 I have a new series called Make it or Break It Crafts.
-This is where I show you how to make something that is way cheaper than buying.
 Today I am sharing an Anthropologie DIY Pillow hack.

 You all know how much I love to share how to make decorative pillows.

 I have a new and exciting way to decide what kind of DIY Pillow I want to make.
 I find a really expensive pillow online and then make a better version for a fraction of the retail cost.

 For this pillow, I decided to make my own because it cost $330 to buy.
 I spent under $15 to make mine.

 This pillow is from Anthropologie.
 I like that it was painted and I love the french knot embroidery.
 I wasn’t crazy about the colors but I knew I wanted to make something similar.

 I know it looks a bit different.
 But I honestly think mine is cuter.
 Ok, I think it is way more cuter.